uberbooster/my_pomodoro_timer/README.md

 #As a user...
   1. I see a timer of 25 mins.
   2. I see a 'start work' button that starts the timer countdown.
-  3. I see a 'pause' button that pauses the timer.
+  3. I see a 'pause' button that pauses the timer, but is disabled.
-  4. I see a 'reset' button that resets the timer.
+  4. I see a 'reset' button that resets the timer, but is disabled.
   5. I see a 'short break' button that is disabled.
   6. I see a 'long break' button that is disabled.
   7. When I click the 'start work' button, the timer starts counting down to 0.